 There are many types of arthritides.
-In this section I will briefly discuss the two most common types – osteoarthritis (OA) and rheumatoid arthritis (RA).
+In this article I will briefly discuss the two most common types – osteoarthritis (OA) and rheumatoid arthritis (RA).

 Osteoarthritis is caused by a breakdown or loss of cartilage that results in loss of mobility, inflammation, and pain.
 This occurs most commonly in the feet, hands, knees, back, and neck, though it can also occur in a joint that is used repetitively, such as the shoulder of a baseball player, for example.
 If you have OA, perhaps diagnosed by X-ray and signs of stiffness and swelling, then you may be told or have been told to take an anti-inflammatory medication and/or a pain medication to deal with it.
 Well, that’s no solution and it’s often bad advice, as I explain below.
 Everybody is unique so there is no “cookbook” method for dealing with every individual’s OA, but there are three important issues to deal with here.

-The first is inflammation.
-You’ve got inflammation and you need to get rid of it.
-The best way to deal with inflammation is to stop eating hydrogenated fats (read about in Health Topics) and start eating omega 3 rich foods such as fish and flax oils.
+Osteoarthritis is an inflammatory condition; therefore, you’ll need to address that.
+One essential way to deal with inflammation is to stop eating hydrogenated “trans” fats and start eating omega 3 rich foods such as wild caught fish, grass-fed beef, and pasture raised egg (yolks).
 Considering that the half-life of a hydrogenated “trans” fat is 51 days, eating them even only once a week will cause problems, or at best provoke the problem you’ve already got.
 Fighting inflammation also means that you’ve got to make sure you have adequate amounts of the nutrients that help you make anti-inflammatory compounds in your body.
-Those nutrients are vitamin B6, magnesium, zinc, niacin, and vitamin C. There are others but these are the most important.
-Remember, that doesn’t mean they are going to “fix” you.
-Everybody is different, what worked for your friend might not do you any good.
+These nutrients include vitamin B6, magnesium, zinc, niacin, and vitamin C. There are others but these tend to be the most important.
 Learn more about naturally preventing inflammation.

-The second key point is to focus on the cartilage issue.
-This means that you need proper glucose and sulfur metabolism.
+The next key point is to focus on the cartilage issue.
+This means that you’ll need proper glucose and sulfur metabolism.
 Sulfur is contained in foods with a “bite” such as onions and garlic as well as the cruciferous vegetables broccoli, cauliflower, Brussels sprouts, and cabbage.
-Although persons with arthritis often need to take supplemental sulfur, (such as the amino acid L-Cysteine), the problem initially was that sulfur has been depleted.
+Although people with arthritis often need to take supplemental sulfur, (such as the amino acid L-Cysteine), the problem initially was that sulfur has been depleted.
 Your liver uses sulfur for detoxification, especially of hormones.
-A lot of cortisone from too much stress or a lot of synthetic hormones from medications (HRT) will add to the problem.
-The other major thing that depletes sulfur is an NSAID.
-That’s right, those anti-inflammatory medications will use up the very thing that you need to help the joint that you’re taking them for.
-Though they may be helping your inflammation and pain now and you feel better, you’re depleting a lot of sulfur taking them.
+A lot of cortisol from too much stress or a lot of synthetic hormones from medications (such as hormone replacement therapies) will add to the problem.
+The other major thing that depletes sulfur are NSAIDs.
+That’s right, those anti-inflammatory medications will use up the very substance that you need to help the joint pain that you’re taking them for.
+Though they may be helping your inflammation and pain now and you may feel better, you’re depleting a lot of sulfur taking them.
 You’ll need that sulfur if you want to get rid of your OA symptoms and repair your joints.
 This is why when a person with low sulfur takes a supplement such as glucosamine sulfate or chondroitin sulfate they feel better.
 You make this stuff naturally in your body, but many people lack the building blocks to do so.
 They lack the sulfur, and they lack proper glucose metabolism.

 Proper glucose metabolism doesn’t mean you should eat a lot of carbohydrates (sugars) to get more glucose.
 It actually is usually the opposite.
 It means eating foods low on the glycemic index and eliminating those sugary foods so you don’t develop what is known as insulin resistance.
 The proper balance of blood sugar that can be driven into your tissues is necessary to combine with the sulfur to make your own glucosamine sulfate and rebuild your joints.